-The directors are satisfied that the Company can call on sufficient group financial facilities and support from their shareholders to meet working capital requirements, finance the capital commitments disclosed in Note 17 and enable them to meet debts as they fall due.
-At 30 June 2021 the Company had net current liabilities of £251,226,870.
-This position included current liabilities owed to the parent undertaking, Ark Estates Holdings Limited, of £247,564,060 (see Note 10) which will not be called within 12 months of the date of this report.
-Under a long-term working capital facility provided by the ultimate parent undertaking (see Note 11), the Company has access to liquidity and sufficient undrawn capital to be able to continue to finance the company's liabilities as they fall due.
-It is therefore the directors' view that it is appropriate to prepare the financial statements on the going concern basis.
+The directors are satisfied that under its current ownership the Company can call on sufficient group financial facilities and support from their shareholders to meet working capital requirements, finance the capital commitments disclosed in Note 17 and enable them to meet other obligations and commitments as they fall due.
+At 30 June 2022 the Company had net current liabilities of £306,016,748.
+This position included current liabilities owed to the parent undertaking, Ark Estates Holdings Limited, of £289,156,077 (see Note 10).
+As disclosed in Note 11, under a long-term working capital facility provided by the ultimate parent undertaking, the Company has access to liquidity and sufficient undrawn working capital to be able to continue to finance all liabilities and commitments as they fall due.